OpenPoolProject/stratum/server/tests/README.md

 These tests have been marked as "ignored" so that they do not run during the normal testing suite `cargo test`.
 Instead, in order to run these tests, the following command is recomended: `cargo test -- --ignored`

-To test the ignored tests for websockets, the following command will work: `cargo test --features=websockets -- --ignored`